awsdocs/aws-kms-developer-guide/doc_source/asymm-create-key.md

 1. Select the IAM users and roles that can use the KMS key for [cryptographic operations](concepts.md#cryptographic-operations)\.
 **Note**
-The AWS account \(root user\) has full permissions by default\.
-As a result, any IAM policies can also give users and roles permission use the KMS key for cryptographic operations\.
+This key policy gives the AWS account full control of this KMS key\.
+It allows account administrators to use IAM policies to give other principals permission to use the KMS key in cryptographic operations\.
+For details, see [Default key policy](key-policy-default.md)\.

 1. \(Optional\) You can allow other AWS accounts to use this KMS key for cryptographic operations\.
 To do so, in the **Other AWS accounts** section at the bottom of the page, choose **Add another AWS account** and enter the AWS account identification number of an external account\.
 To add multiple external accounts, repeat this step\.
 **Note**
-To allow principals in the external accounts to use the KMS key, Administrators of the external account must create IAM policies that provide these permissions\.
+To allow principals in the external accounts to use the KMS key, administrators of the external account must create IAM policies that provide these permissions\.
 For more information, see [Allowing users in other accounts to use a KMS key](key-policy-modifying-external-accounts.md)\.

 1. Choose **Next**\.